niegit/nie-lab-mkdocs/docs/index.md

-# Welcome to the NIE Lab Site 🚀
+# Welcome to the Lab 👋

-This is your one-stop resource for hands-on practice and learning within the NIE lab environment.
+This is your one-stop resource for hands-on practice and learning within the NIE Lab environment.
 Whether you're working with networking, Azure, or other technologies, we've got you covered!

-## Get Started with Labs 🧑‍💻
+## Get Started Below

 ### 🔗 Quick Links
-Explore our curated labs and start building your expertise:
+Explore our curated labs and start building your expertise now:

 - **[Networking Labs](labs/networking/lab_overview.md):** Configure switches, firewalls, and other networking essentials.
 - **[Azure Labs](labs/azure/azure_lab1.md):** Master cloud services and infrastructure with Azure.

+!!! tip
+    Is there content you'd like to see here but don't currently?
+Let us know what **you** want to learn about!

 ---